- Family Development Training and Credentialing

 Fundamentals of Locksmithing will provide students with an understanding of locksmith techniques and skills.
 Students will be introduced to tools and equipment used by master locksmiths for everyday job assignments.
 Topics covered during class include learning residential locks, key blank identification, and how to duplicate and cut keys.

 Students will learn about pin tumbler locks, how cylinder system works, and how to re-pin locks.
 A master locksmith will guide students through situations such as what to do in the case of a car or house lockout, provide a brief review of store/high security locks, and will cover lock servicing and repairing methods.
 Hands-on assignments will provide students with the practical application to real life scenarios.
 This course will give students the skills to self install residential locks and self troubleshoot common situation.
-40 hors, Tuition: $2,645
+32 hours, Tuition: $2,645

 ALM01: Residential Alarm Systems and Surveillance including CCTV